Site icon Circuit Ideas for You

 After this the transistor Q1 TIP3055 works as series pass transistor which carries high current load, so the voltage stays stable.

-Finally, diode D7 protects the output from reverse voltage and as a result a regulated 5V DC is obtained.
+Finally, diode D7 protects the output from reverse voltage, resulting in a regulated 5V DC output.

 How to Build: